 4.0 Overall Outputs

-Overall, HyTrEc2 project has achieved better results than its targets, except for output number 4 (Table 1).
+Overall, HyTrEc2 project has achieved better results than its targets.
 The indicators for output number 2 to 5 monitor the number of entities engaged by HyTrEc2 partners and these indicators will be the focus of this report.

 Table 1: Total achievement on output of the project